datduong/stylegan2-ada-MorphNF1/README.md

 **[See some examples of NF1 images.](https://dermnetnz.org/topics/neurofibromatosis-images/)**

-To train `MorphNF1`.
+To train, see `MorphNF1`.
 Contact us for our data and pre-trained model.

 Notable changes (from the original Nvidia source) are